COVER AND QUIZ

 Of course, students also discover that the act of creating an outline (which involves both the analysis of reading material and the synthesis of a product) is itself a powerful strategy for committing information to memory.

 Use the links below to view evidence of the importance of keeping the chosen symbols directly beneath the corresponding topics / subtopics.
-When properly constructed, a student notices that there are five subtopics (indicated by five "dots"), and then asks themself, "Do I know these five items?"
+When properly constructed, a student notices that there are subtopics (indicated by "dots"), and then asks themself, "Do I know these items?"
 Of course, the same strategy is used to study the next level of subtopics.

 BTW Parents will be impressed that a middle school science teacher incorporates the teaching of a skill that enhances their child's learning of all subjects.